 Graduate students (i.e. MS) pay per credit ($977).
 The three-year program consists of 104 total degree credits.
 The estimated cost for the program is $101,608 plus lab fees and student activity fees.
 Graduate students are eligible for graduate financial aid packages (i.e. loans).
 No scholarships are awarded.
 Please be advised that the College's Board of Trustees reviews tuition fees annually and may elect to make incremental increases.
 (See our college catalog for tuition and fees).

 Undergraduate students (i.e. BS/MS) pay per semester for the first four semesters of the PA Program and per credit for the final clinical year (i.e. 38 credits).
 The estimated cost for the three-year program is $87,656 plus lab fees and health insurance.
 BS/MS students are eligible for financial aid packages that typically include generous scholarships that continue through all 500 level PAS courses.
 Scholarships are not offered for students taking 600 level PAS courses.
 Please be advised that the College's Board of Trustees reviews tuition fees annually and may elect to make incremental increases.
 (See our college catalog for tuition and fees).

 The estimated undergraduate cost of attendance noted above does not include the tuition and fees required to complete four semesters of prerequisite coursework during the freshman and sophomore years of attendance.

-Estimated additional fees for equipment, supplies, clinical year travel, dues and subscriptions could add up to between $6375 and $9860.
+Additional Fees for equipment, supplies, clinical year travel, dues and subscriptions will also be included.

 All PAS courses must be taken at Daemen College.
 No advance standing is granted.